RockitBootcamp/Student-Resources/JavaScript/12 Loops/README.md

 }
 ```

-It would seem that it is an infinite loop because the while-loop suggests it will always loop as long as `true` is equal to `true` - which means forever.
+It would seem that it is an infinite loop because the `while` loop suggests it will always loop as long as `true` is equal to `true` - which means forever.
 However, notice that the loop increments `i` with each iteration.
-Then we have an if-statement which will see if `i` is equal to `1000` and if it is, the loop will `break` which means it will exit the loop.
+Then we have an `if` statement which will see if `i` is equal to `1000` and if it is, the loop will `break` which means it will exit the loop.
 This example isn't meaningful in accomplishing very much - it just proves that if we need to, we can `break` out of a loop.

-`continue` is similar but it means to "continue into the next iteration".
+`continue` is similar but it means to "break *this* iteration and *continue* to the next iteration".
 Let's see an example:

 ```js
 for (var i = 1; i < 6; i++) {